 Council Tax exemption

-Full time students are eligible for Council Tax exemption or discounts.
+Full-time taught students, full-time postgraduate researchers and some part-time postgraduate researchers are eligible for Council Tax exemption or discounts.
 The amount you’ll pay depends on:

-- your student tax status
+• your student tax status

-- your course duration
+• your course duration

-- the number of hours you study per week.
+• the number of hours you study per week.

-You can check your eligibility on the gov.uk website.
+You can check your eligibility on the gov.uk website

 Degree apprentices are not eligible for Council Tax exemption.